tbgicgeb/DriverFuse-2/README.md

 complex analysis of high throughput profiling data and will support extensions to further integrate analyses of other types of omics data.

-input\_svc creates input structural varaint file for a user sample data that is used for mapping fusion gene to find out whether it is “Driver” or “Passenger” fusion gene.
+input\_svc creates input structural variant file for a user sample data that is used for mapping fusion gene to find out whether it is “Driver” or “Passenger” fusion gene.

-input\_cnv creates input copy number variation file for a user sample data that is used for mapping fusion gene to find out out whether it is “Driver” or “Passenger” fusion gene.
+input\_cnv creates input copy number variation file for a user sample data that is used for mapping fusion gene to find out whether it is “Driver” or “Passenger” fusion gene.

 input creates localization of breakpoints with respect to known genes.